programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Create a new repository on GitHub.
 Create a new folder for `images` and another for `manifests`.
 In the new repository, click **Add file > Upload files**.
 Upload your image files.

-To serve the images to the web, go to the repository home and click _Settings_ > _GitHub Pages_.
+To serve the images to the web, go to the repository home and click _Settings_ > _Pages_.
 Set the Source to 'Deploy from a branch' and the Branch to 'main /(root)'.

 Your image should now be available at `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME`.